Abdelaziz Bouteflika, Algeria’s former surveillance-state strongman, dies at 84

 “The West is listening to the Third World and the Third World is finally being heard,” Mr. Bouteflika said shortly after his election.
 “The cohesion and firmly based solidarity of the Third World have imposed a global vision and have opened the way to a new world order.”

-But after Boumediene died in 1978 — the result of an unusual blood disease, some said; poisoning, claimed others — Mr. Bouteflika found himself charged by the new regime with misusing government funds.
+But after Boumédiène died in 1978 — the result of an unusual blood disease, some said; poisoning, claimed others — Mr. Bouteflika found himself charged by the new regime with misusing government funds.
 He fled Algeria, spending the next decade, according to reports, in consulting or business ventures in Europe and the Persian Gulf states.
 While he was gone, his homeland descended into civil war, the outgrowth of an Islamist insurgency that erupted after the army canceled 1992 elections about to be won by the Islamic Salvation Front.

 Mr. Bouteflika returned in time to stand for Algeria’s 1999 presidential election.
 The day before the vote, all of the other candidates dropped out, saying that ballot boxes were being stuffed in favor of Mr. Bouteflika.
 He assumed the presidency with a minor percentage of the vote; many Algerians stayed home.